What do you do, when you go through an unpleasant experience, or when someone tells you something you do not like?

-This reminds me of a story I have read in the book “101 Zen stories”, about two monks, who were walking from one village to another.
+One of the stories in the book “101 Zen stories” speaks about this matter.
+It is a story about two monks, who were walking from one village to another.

-On their way, they came to a large puddle full of mud, which they had to cross.
-At the brink of the puddle, they saw a young woman standing, afraid to cross the puddle.
+On their way, they arrived at a large puddle full of mud, which they had to cross.
+A young woman was standing at the brink of the puddle, not knowing what to do.

 “Come”, said one of the monks, “I will carry you to the other side”.
 He took her on his back, and carried her to the other side of the puddle.

-After crossing the road, the two monks continued walking silently for hours, until they reached their destination.
+After crossing the puddle, the two monks continued walking silently for hours, until they reached their destination.

-The monk who carried the women over the puddle smiled and said: “I have left the girl at the other side of the puddle, but it seems you are still carrying her with you!”
+The monk who carried the women across the puddle on his back smiled and said: “I have left the girl at the other side of the puddle, but it seems that you are still carrying her on your back!”

-Pay attention to your inner conversations and to the thoughts you keep repeating in your mind, and you will discover how much time and energy you waste thinking over and over about past actions and events, or about what people said or did.
+Pay attention to your inner conversations, and to the thoughts that you keep repeating in your mind, and you will discover how much time and energy you waste thinking over and again about past events, or about what people said or did.

-It is so much better to forget the past and focus on the present moment.
-You cannot change the past, but you can make the present moment happier and more enjoyable.
+Learn from the past and then stop dwelling on it.
+Learn to focus on the present moment instead of the past.
+You cannot change the past, but you can make the present moment happier and enjoyable.

 Focusing on the present moment, enjoying it, and doing your best, ensures the creation of a better future.